-- Scope 1 emissions: those from sources owned or controlled by the company.
+Scope 1 emissions: those from sources owned or controlled by the company.

-- Scope 2 emissions: those caused by the generation of electricity purchased by the company.
+Scope 2 emissions: those caused by the generation of electricity purchased by the company.

-- Scope 3 emissions: include all other indirect emissions that occur in a company's value chain.
+Scope 3 emissions: include all other indirect emissions that occur in a company's value chain.

-More precisely, the Index is constructed by applying a combination of values-based exclusions and a best-in-class selection process to companies in the Parent Index and to meet the EU PAB regulation minimum requirements.
+More precisely, the Index is constructed by applying a combination of values and climate changed based exclusions and a best in-class selection process to companies in the Parent Index and to fulfil the requirements of an EU PAB in accordance with the Benchmark Regulation.

-First, securities of companies involved in business activities as per MSCI ESG Research including nuclear, tobacco, alcohol, gambling, controversial weapons, conventional weapons, civilian firearms, oil and gas, thermal coal, fossil fuel reserves, genetically modified organisms and adult entertainment are excluded.
+First, securities of companies involved in business activities as per MSCI ESG Research\ including nuclear, tobacco, alcohol, gambling, controversial weapons, conventional weapons, civilian firearms, oil & gas, thermal coal, fossil fuel reserves, genetically modified organisms (GMO) and adult entertainment are excluded.